mondoohq/cnquery/docs/development.md

 ...
 ```

-It will automatically detect if providers have no changes since their last version bump and count changes that may have happened for those providers that have changed.
+The utility automatically detects if providers have no changes since their last version bump.
+It also counts changes to all providers that have changed.

-If you prefer not to wait, you can use the `--fast` option which will only look for the first change.
+If you prefer not to wait, you can use the `--fast` option, which only looks for the first change.

-**Version update**
+**Update provider versions**

 Once you are ready to release providers, you can use the `update` command.

-Here is an example showing how the version tool will increment and update all provider versions:
+Here is an example showing how the version tool increments and updates all provider versions:

 ```bash
 version update providers/*/
 ```

 Notable options include:
-- `--increment` will auto-increment either the patch or minor version for you (eg: `--increment=patch`).
+- `--increment` auto-increments either the patch or minor version for you (e.g., `--increment=patch`).
 Without this option you get the interactive CLI.
-- `--fast` will do fast change detection (i.e. once a change is found it will create the update)
+- `--fast` performs fast change detection (i.e., once a change is found it will create the update).
-- `--commit` will automatically generate the commit for you and push the branch to github
+- `--commit` automatically generates the commit for you and pushes the branch to GitHub.

-If you use the `--commit` option, it will create both the commit and push it back to `origin`:
+If you use the `--commit` option, the version utility creates the commit and pushes it back to `origin`:

 ```bash
 version update providers/*/ --increment=patch --commit